swcarpentry/training-course/_submissions/round-05/1/2013-05-30-concept-map-booleans.md

 ---
 date: 2013-05-30
 round: Round 5
-title: 'Concept Map &#8211; Booleans'
+title: 'Concept Map --- Booleans'
 author: David Perez-Suarez
 permalink: /2013/05/concept-map-booleans/
 tags:
   - Concept Map
 ---
 This concept map explain what the booleans are, how they are used, and how they operate (boolean algebra).
-I&#8217;ve marked in red two bits, one it&#8217;s the danger on previous knowledge regarding a programming language (top right), as not all follow the same convention to what it&#8217;s true or false, and the other warning (top left) it&#8217;s to the term *word* going out from bit.
-This *word* refers to the [natural unit of data][1], so the note to take from there &#8211; for more advance users- is that the booleans are not really a single bit.<figure id="attachment_2950" style="width: 707px;" class="wp-caption aligncenter">
+I've marked in red two bits, one it's the danger on previous knowledge regarding a programming language (top right), as not all follow the same convention to what it's true or false, and the other warning (top left) it's to the term *word* going out from bit.
+This *word* refers to the [natural unit of data][1], so the note to take from there --- for more advance users- is that the booleans are not really a single bit.<figure id="attachment_2950" style="width: 707px;" class="wp-caption aligncenter">

 [<img class="size-large wp-image-2950" alt="Conceptmap of Boolean data type" src="http://files.software-carpentry.org/training-course/2013/05/conceptmap-boolean-1024x724.jpg" width="707" height="499" />][2]<figcaption class="wp-caption-text">What True/False values are, how they operate and how they can be used in a program.</figcaption></figure>